musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

 ### Fetch images and videos to display by tag

-Upload images and videos to your Cloudinary account and add tags to them for easy fetching of specific assets(images/videos) via the the admin API.
+Upload images and videos to your Cloudinary account and add tags to them for easy fetching of specific assets(images/videos) via the admin API.

 To ensure your API keys and Secret are kept safe and away from your front-end application, We shall perform the API calls via our [vuex](https://vuex.vuejs.org/) store.

 Vuex is a Vue.js application state management pattern and library.
 It acts as a centralized repository for all the application's components, with rules ensuring that the state can only be changed in predictable ways.
-It also works with Vue's official devtools extension to offer advanced features like zero-config time-travel debugging and state snapshot export/import.
+It also works with Vue's official dev tools extension to offer advanced features like zero-config time-travel debugging and state snapshot export/import.

-In NuxtJs, the `nuxtServerInit` method is called only on the server side when it is defined in the `store\index.js` and the `mode` is setup to `universal`.
+In NuxtJs, the `nuxtServerInit` method is called only on the server-side when it is defined in the `store\index.js` and the `mode` is set up to `universal`.

 ```store\index.js
 export const actions = {